akuankka128/i-was-bored/README.md

 # i-was-bored
-A repository where I put all the shit I coded when I were bored
+A repository where I put all the shit I made when I were bored